cheriansasha/GenAI-Learn/README.md

 # GenAI-Learn
-Learning more about Generative AI.
+Learning more about Generative AI using Amazon Q.